nodejs/node/doc/api/module.md

     *  \[key: string]?: {unknown}
   * path: {string}

-Retreives the contents and location of the package.json closest to the supplied `startPath`;
+Retreives the contents and location of the package.json closest to the supplied `startLocation`;
 this behaves identically to node's own lookup and consumption of package.json for a given module.

 ```mjs